Cash flows Vs Growth Prospects Vs Market Timings

 The basic idea is that to analyze the performance of an investment manager you must look not only at the overall return of a portfolio but also at the risk of that portfolio.
 For example, if there are two mutual funds that both have a 12% return, a rational investor will want the fund that is less risky.
 Jensen's measure is one of the ways to help determine if a portfolio is earning the proper return for its level of risk.
 If the value is positive, then the portfolio is earning excess returns.
 In other words, a positive value for Jensen's alpha means a fund manager has "beat the market" with his or her stock-picking skills.

 The Treynor Ratio

 The Treynor ratio is similar to the Sharpe ratio, but CAPM beta is used in the denominator rather than the standard deviation.
 This is an important difference.
-Since the Treynor ratio uses only the non-diversifiable risk as the denominator, it should be used for evaluating funds or assets which are being added to a portfolio which is already well diversified.
+Since the Treynor ratio uses only the non-diversifiable risk as to the denominator, it should be used for evaluating funds or assets which are being added to a portfolio that is already well-diversified.

 The Treynor ratio is calculated using this equation:

 As with the Sharpe ratio, a larger Treynor ratio is better, and the ratio is typically calculated using annualized returns and standard deviations.